-Back in 2016 David Jones wrote a great article about the history, differences and outlook for both Spree Commerce and Solidus, along with a few recommendations on what platform to use under different circumstances.
-The landscape has changed quite a bit, and we are writing this article for anyone who is looking to decide between both platforms in 2020.
+Back in 2016 David Jones wrote a great article about the history, differences and outlook for both Spree Commerce and Solidus,along with a few recommendations on what platform to use under different circumstances.
+The landscape has changed quite a bit, and we are writing this article for anyone who is looking to understand how to choose between decide between both open-source platforms nowdays.

 For those of you new to Spree and Solidus, let’s quickly clarify what each one is.
 Both Spree Commerce and Solidus are eCommerce platforms built on top of Ruby on Rails.

 Spree Commerce (Spree for short) officially launched in 2009 as an open-source project.
 In 2011, Spree Commerce Inc. was founded and attempted to bring two Spree based projects to market (Spreeworks, to compete with Shopify, and Wombat, a service for integrating third-party services into Spree).
 Spree Commerce Inc. became one of the principal backers of the Spree open source project.
 The Spree platform continued to grow and was implemented by many top brands.

 In 2015, Spree Commerce Inc. was acquired by First Data, a merchant services processor, that later announced they would no longer be backing the Spree open source project in any meaningful way.
 Development on Spree slowed down significantly.

 Developers from Bonobos and Stembolt, two important players in the Spree world, decided to fork Spree 2.4 and rename it Solidus.
 Solidus became a separate open-source project with an active development community.

 Solidus started to be used on a number of new eCommerce stores and seemed like a natural successor to Spree Commerce.